Thou shalt not steal; an empty feat,

 If markets truly operated in the ideal manner that the laissez-faire fanatics believe, then what should have happened in the case of tobacco is that people would no longer smoke, since smoking is detrimental to people’s health and it causes many premature deaths.
 But the fact that many people who want to stop smoking are unable to do so shows that there is something wrong with their arguments against the need for government regulations to protect consumers from greedy or unscrupulous individuals and companies.

 Of course, not all products are harmful like tobacco.
 The majority of products, instead of being harmful, are beneficial and improve people’s lives rather than harm or destroy them.
-But even in these cases, mistakes can be made, mistakes that can cause considerable harm to consumers if they are not corrected or prevented.
+But even in these cases, mistakes can be made, mistakes that can cause considerable harm to consumers if they are not prevented or corrected.

 For example, a person who starts a new construction company may not be aware of all the numerous rules that he must follow if he wants his constructions to be durable, well-built, and safe.
 Due to inexperience, he may decide that this or that rule, feature, or safety procedure is unnecessary and therefore, in order to reduce costs and save money, he will simply ignore it, or is not even aware of it.
 By doing so, he may be able to offer a lower estimate for a project than his competitors, who have been in the industry longer than he has and so understand the reasons for following these rules.
 If there were no rules or regulations, an unsuspecting customer may hire his company, based solely or primarily on his lower estimate.
 As a result of this combination of inexperience on the part of the builder and the desire to save money on the part of the customer, the resulting construction may collapse or fail in other significant ways.
 This is a recurring event in developing countries where regulations are lax, non-existent, or they are not enforced.